moleculerjs/site/source/docs/0.15/actions.md

 ```

 ## Streaming
-Moleculer supports Node.js streams as request and as response.
-Use it to transfer an incoming file from a gateway, encode/decode or compress/decompress streams.
+Stream handling enables efficient transfer of data streams between services.
+This feature is particularly useful for processing large files, encoding/decoding streams, or compressing/decompressing data on the fly.
 The stream instance is passed as a calling options, so you can use `params` as a normal action call.

 ### Examples